 Section 2: All students have the right to express their opinions about the student government orally or in written form, as long as it conforms to the rules and regulations of Henry M. Jackson High School, and the Everett School District.

-Section 3: Any student has the right to participate in any election as long as he/she abides by the ASB Constitution and election rules.
+Section 3: Any student has the right to participate in any election as long as he/she abides by the ASB Constitution and election rules while also meeting candidacy requirements which include: